Chronology of Major SMCRA-Related Events

 SMCRA was the first federal environmental statute to regulate a specific industry as opposed to a specific type of pollution.
 It created two major programs:

-- An abandoned mine land reclamation program, funded by fees that operators pay on each ton of coal mined, to reclaim land and water resources adversely affected by coal mines abandoned before August 3, 1977.
+- An abandoned mine land (AML) reclamation program, funded by fees that operators pay on each ton of coal produced, to reclaim land and water resources adversely affected by coal mines abandoned before August 3, 1977.

 - A regulatory program to ensure that surface coal mining operations initiated or in existence after the effective date of the Act are conducted and reclaimed in an environmentally sound manner.